-Andrew Pond, Business Development Director for Civica Saffron, examines the findings of the Independent Review of NHS Hospital Food in England, which details a number of recommendations to improve food safety in hospitals in England.
+Andrew Pond, Business Development Director for Civica, examines the findings of the Independent Review of NHS Hospital Food in England, which details a number of recommendations to improve food safety in hospitals.

 In 2018 to 2019, the NHS spent £634 million on hospital food, representing approximately 6.7% of the total costs of running the NHS estate.
 Clearly food is a vital cog in the NHS wheel and it is important that Trusts provide nutritious, safe, cost-effective catering operations for patients and staff.

 The Independent Review of NHS Hospital Food in England, published in October 2020, is the first step towards improving standards.
 This 97-page document covers the safety, nutrition, quality and production methods of food for patients, staff and visitors in NHS hospitals.
 It was commissioned following outbreak of listeriosis in England, during which seven patients died after eating hospital sandwiches contaminated with Listeria monocytogenes.

 While the review recognises the challenges to improving food culture in our hospitals, its focus is on making things better through a holistic approach.
 It includes a checklist for catering managers and chief executives, with 24 key points to help provide a good food service.
 It also makes eight recommendations for system-level change, covering everything from food standards and meal ordering systems, to food waste and governance.

 At the heart of the subsequent report is the idea that appropriate nutrition and hydration is just as important for staff and visitors as it is for patients.
 In fact, to quote the Executive Summary: “In the best hospitals we’ve seen, the same food is served to everyone in the hospital.”